Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 The cash value of a permanent life insurance or whole life insurance policy is frequently divided into two parts: guaranteed cash value and dividend cash value.
 The guaranteed cash value can be obtained by surrendering the insurance or borrowing against the policy.
 The dividend value, only found in participating whole life plans, can be withdrawn by surrendering the policy or taking a loan.

-Typically for whole life insurance plans, the policy is designed to endow at maturity of the contract, which means the cash value equals the death benefit.
+Typically for whole life insurance policies, the policy is designed to endow at maturity of the contract, which means the cash value equals the death benefit.
 If the insured lives to the maturity date, the policy will pay the cash amount in a lump sum to the owner.

 Universal life insurance